 Ginger Soy Dressing

-- 3 tbsp soy sauce alternatives: tamari and coconut aminos
+- 3 tablespoon soy sauce alternatives: tamari and coconut aminos

 - Cook the soba noodles according to the package instructions, rinse with cold water and let them cool.